Category: T

 🚧 Transportation

-Tiverton is a town located in Newport County, Rhode Island, United States.
-It is situated in the southeastern part of the state, on the eastern shore of Narragansett Bay, and is bordered by Massachusetts to the east and the Sakonnet River to the west.
-Tiverton covers a total area of 36.3 square miles, of which 29.4 square miles is land and 6.9 square miles is water.
-The town features a diverse landscape, including coastal areas, farmland, and forested hills.
+Thomaston is a charming town located in Knox County, Maine, United States.
+It is situated on the western side of the Penobscot Bay, nestled between the towns of Rockland and Warren.
+The town covers a total area of 11.92 square miles, of which 11.19 square miles is land and 0.73 square miles is water.
+The town is characterized by its rocky coastline, rolling hills, and lush forests.

 🌎 Coordinates

-As of the 2020 census, Tiverton had a population of approximately 15,780.
-The town has a diverse age range, with a median age of 46.7 years.
-The racial makeup of the town is predominantly White, with smaller populations of African American, Asian, Hispanic, and other races.
+As of the 2020 census, the population of Thomaston was approximately 2,781.
+The town has a diverse age range, with a median age of about 44 years.
+The population is predominantly Caucasian, with a small percentage of residents identifying as Hispanic, African American, Native American, Asian, or from other racial or ethnic groups.

 🏞️ Nature & Environment